Ashutosh9909/Ashutosh9909/README.md

 - ❓ Ask me about anything related to AWS Cloud Services and related technologies

-- ⚡ Fun fact: I work in an i3 core
+- ⚡ Fun fact: I work with an i3 core

 - 📧 How to reach me: **apati9909@gmail.com**